sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 'Export Selected Channels' + 'Duplicate Flatten Channels' Object/Channels are now sorted alphabetically (like channels/object palette).
 The current object's channels will be bumped to the top of the interface.

+The currently active channel will be pre-selected in the interface

 #####LAYERS MENU